globelabs/api/NET/README.md

 If you don't like to compile the source, you just simply download the DLL version in `/Binary` folder and start referencing it to your new or existing projects created in Windows Forms, ASP.NET and Console applications.

+Through Nuget Package
+On your existing project, install this library with this command in **Package Manager Console**

+    Install-Package GlobeLabsApi.Net

+For more information about this package, visit [Nuget Package Site](https://www.nuget.org/packages/GlobeLabsApi.Net/1.0.0)

 ## Basic Usage

 This library internally employs object based parameters to be passed on different GlobeLabs API service using a payload as an object to each type of services.
 And also, the return data for these services is also greatly simplified.